NZ to enter lockdown to fight COVID-19

-New Zealand is moving to a near-complete societal lockdown within 48 hours as Prime Minister Jacinda Ardern aims to seize on a “window of opportunity” to contain COVID-19.
+New Zealand is moving to a near-complete lockdown as Prime Minister Jacinda Ardern aims to seize on a “window of opportunity” to contain COVID-19.

-Military personnel will join with police in enforcing nationwide self-isolation under the unprecedented restrictions.
+Military personnel will join with police to enforce nationwide self-isolation under the unprecedented restrictions.

 Schools and non-essential businesses will close, public transport and air travel will effectively end as the government ramps up its public coronavirus advisory to the maximum level from Thursday.